-A guide for installing, initial configuration and operating the Nemesida AI MLC machine learning module, designed for building behavioral models, detecting brute-force attacks, flood and DDoS attacks, as well as generating query schemes based on the OpenAPI specification.
+A guide for installing, initial configuration and operating the Nemesida AI MLC machine learning module, designed for building behavioral models, detecting brute-force attacks, flood and DDoS attacks and parasitic bots activity (for example, countering web scraping), as well as generating request scheme based on the OpenAPI specification.

 Installation